 - Likewise, know your own abilities.
 Be careful not to overextend yourself or put yourself in a situation you are not prepared for.

-- Familiarize yourself with the area you are exploring and always carry a map.
+- Familiarize yourself with the area you are exploring and always carry a paper map, you may not always have access to a GPS.
 Be respectful of private property.

 - Just as with driving a car, driving a snowmobile under the influence is illegal as it impairs your judgment and slows reaction time.